-A 42 year old female was seen at an outside facility for progressive bilateral hearing loss and was referred to the otology clinic.
-On further enquiry, she gave history of chronic head ache, mild balance difficulties and past history of tonic-clonic seizures, treated with anti-epileptics for a year.
+A 42-year-old female was seen at an outside facility for progressive bilateral hearing loss and was referred to the otology clinic.
+On further inquiry, she gave a history of chronic headache, mild balance difficulties and past history of tonic-clonic seizures, treated with anti-epileptics for a year.

 Physical examination revealed an alert and oriented patient, with normal cognitive function.
 Few scattered skin lesions that resembled skin tags were also found.

-A Magnetic resonance imaging of the brain was performed after the administration of contrast material – see above image
+A Magnetic resonance imaging of the brain was performed after the administration of contrast material – see the image

 What hereditary condition is associated with this presentation?